Skip to content

 Sardinia

-The Roman Amphitheater was built at the end of the first century and is located in a natural curve in the hillside’s rocky slope.
-This attraction is one of the important Roman remains in the city of Cagliari and is used for concerts and performances most of the time.
+The Roman Amphitheater, built at the end of the first century, is located in a natural curve in the hillside’s rocky slope.
+This attraction is one of the important Roman remains in Cagliari and is mainly used for concerts and performances.

 16. Santuario di Bonaria

-The Santuario di Bonaria is a prominent religious site located in Cagliari, the capital city of Sardinia.
-The sanctuary is dedicated to the Virgin Mary under the title of Our Lady of Bonaria, who is regarded as the patron saint of Sardinia.
-The history of the sanctuary dates back to the 14th century, and it is a significant pilgrimage site for both locals and visitors.
+The Santuario di Bonaria is a prominent religious site in Cagliari, Sardinia’s capital.
+The sanctuary is dedicated to the Virgin Mary, also known as Our Lady of Bonaria, regarded as Sardinia’s patron saint.
+The sanctuary’s history dates back to the 14th century and is a significant pilgrimage site for locals and visitors.

-The sanctuary houses a statue of the Black Madonna, which is believed to have miraculous powers and is highly venerated by the people of Sardinia.
-The architectural design of the sanctuary is a combination of Gothic, Baroque, and Neoclassical styles, making it a visually stunning attraction.
-The Santuario di Bonaria not only holds religious significance but also serves as a cultural and historical landmark in Sardinia.
+The sanctuary houses a statue of the Black Madonna, believed to have miraculous powers and is highly revered by the people of Sardinia.
+The sanctuary’s architectural design combines Gothic, Baroque, and Neoclassical styles, making it a visually stunning attraction.
+The Santuario di Bonaria holds religious significance and is a cultural and historical landmark in Sardinia.

 17. Il Castello

 It is the main street of the old town.
 The streets look like a warren of arched passageways, steep lanes, and flights of steps.
-Santa Maria is located in the streets, a cathedral which was built by the Pisans in 1312.
+Santa Maria is in the streets, a cathedral built by the Pisans in 1312.
 When you go higher in the street, there is the Palazzo Arcivescovile and the Palazzo Reggio, where the Savoy royal family lived after Napoleon captured Turin.
-You can have a tour in the streets for 2 hours by Cagliari Segway Tour, which takes you through the Bastione San Remy, the cathedral, the Marina district, the Public Gardens, and the Castello neighbourhood.
+You can tour the streets for 2 hours by Cagliari Segway Tour, which takes you through the Bastione San Remy, the cathedral, the Marina district, the Public Gardens, and the Castello neighbourhood.

 18. Via Santa Croce

 This is the perfect place to see the beautiful sunset in the city, walk through the streets around the Church of Santa Croce down Via Santa Croce, and onto the elegant terrace.
-Also, visit Libarium Nostrum and have a drink while enjoying the fantastic view from there.
+Also, visit Libarium Nostrum and have a drink while enjoying the fantastic view.

 19. Mercato di San Benedetto (San Benedetto Market)